oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

 ## Task 4: Create the Vector index

-Select AI simplifies the creation and maintenance of a Vector index that’s sourced from files on an object store.
+Select AI simplifies the creation and maintenance of a vector index that’s sourced from files on an object store.
 The **`dbms_cloud_ai.create_vector_index`** procedure will create a table containing the vector index.
 Then, it will create a pipeline that is used to populate the vector index and keep it up to date.
 The pipeline will run periodically; you can control how often it runs.
 For more details, see the [Select AI with Retrieval Augmented Generation (RAG)](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/select-ai-retrieval-augmented-generation.html#GUID-6B2A810B-AED5-4767-8A3B-15C853F567A2) documentation.

-1. Create your Vector index that points to the object storage location that contains the website files that you reviewed earlier.
+1. Create your vector index that points to the object storage location that contains the website files that you reviewed earlier.
 This will create a table containing the vector.
 The API call will also create a pipeline that loads the index and keeps it up to date.
 Copy the following code and then paste it into your SQL Worksheet.
 Next, click the **Run Script** icon in the toolbar.

     ```sql
     <copy>